Lalit-Dumka/LXDPP-web/README.md

 * Type in there ```bash
 python manage.py runserver
 ```
-* If you have followed the steps carefully then you can see a localhost url .
+* If you have followed the steps carefully then you can see a localhost url.
 Copy that URL and paste it in
-your browser and HURRAY!!!! you have succesfully installed my project.
+your browser and HURRAY.You have succesfully installed my project.

-## Contributing
+# Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.